Rear suspension

 Hello Alun,

-I think you will find that the pictures used by Robey and clearly by SNGB, on there respective web sites are copies from Jaguar Parts manuals.
+I think you will find that the pictures used by Robey and clearly by SNGB, on their respective web sites are copies from Jaguar Parts manuals.
 That being so, there are many mistakes in the Jaguar Parts manual drawings.
 For example, the picture of the Door Window Regulator assembly for S2 2+2 and all S3 cars is supposed to be of a RH part in the Window Up position.
 However, what is actually shown is a LH part in the Window Down position, upside down.
 Accordingly, I would rely more on a memo than an assembly drawing.

 Regards,